mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 When deployed, go to the Logic App Designer and fix the connections (Onedrive, Outlook.com...).
 Make sure to (re)select the OneDrive folder that you want to use for the ingest.

-## Second Logic App : using Azure Storage trigger
+## Second Logic App : using the Azure Storage trigger

 This is the same workflow that the first logic app with two main differences:
 - the source is monitored using blob trigger (new file coming to an Azure Storage container)